matt448/OctoPiTouchPanel/README.md

 # OctoPiTouchPanel
 Touchscreen interface for OctoPrint using the kivy gui framework

 The layout is designed for the official Raspberry Pi Foundation 7" touchscreen.
-I would recommend using the Raspberry Pi 2 Model B for the Octoprint server.
+I would recommend using the Raspberry Pi 2 or 3 Model B for the Octoprint server.
+I think the Pi 1 might be a bit under powered for running this touchscreen app.

 # Installation
 Big thanks to Tim Vaillemans for documenting this installation process.